sourcefuse/loopback4-microservice-catalog/services/audit-service/README.md

 ![npm (prod) dependency version (scoped)](https://img.shields.io/npm/dependency-version/@sourceloop/audit-service/@loopback/core)

+## Overview

 A LoopBack microservice used for auditing user actions.
-It uses [@sourceloop/audit-log](https://www.npmjs.com/package/@sourceloop/audit-log) to store the logs to a datasource.
-This service provides REST endpoints to perform CRUD operations for the audit logs.
+All the user actions like insert, update and delete can be audited.
+It uses [@sourceloop/audit-log](https://www.npmjs.com/package/@sourceloop/audit-log) as a base which provides the same functionality but through a repository mixin.
+A repository mixin logs all the actions by default.
+So when we use a repository mixin we have less control over the customization that can be done.
+So in case where we want to audit only in certain scenario or for a particular case this service can be used.
+This service exposes APIs to insert and read the audited data so that we have a free hand.

 ## Installation